S-Ebadi/Linux-DevOps25/Bash_Guide/Chapter3/chapter3_assigned_excercises.md

 ```text
 (no output)
 ```

-**Why it Matters:** unset cleans up variables — useful when handling secrets, tokens, or temporary values.
+**Why it Matters:** unset cleans up variables, useful when handling secrets, tokens, or temporary values.

 ### 5 – Check Variables in a New Terminal